Oil tops $105 after Russia attacks Ukraine | Headlines

 China warned of the impact of tensions on the stability of the energy market.
 "All countries that are truly responsible should take responsible actions to jointly maintain global energy security," a Chinese foreign ministry spokesperson said.

+In the United States, commercial crude inventories rose 4.5 million barrels last week to 416 million barrels, much more than analysts' expectations in a Reuters poll for a 400,000-barrel build.
+However, crude in the U.S. Strategic Petroleum Reserve fell 2.4 million barrels to 582.4 million barrels, its lowest since 2002, government data showed.

-Global oil supplies remain tight as demand recovers from pandemic lows.
-Reflecting the tightness, premiums on crude contracts for loading in one month over contracts for loadings in six months , a metric closely watched by traders, hit a record high at $11.55 a barrel.
+Globally, oil supplies remain tight as demand recovers from pandemic lows.
+Reflecting the tightness, the premium on Brent contracts for loading in one month over contracts for loadings in six months , a metric closely watched by traders, hit a record high at $11.55 a barrel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)